 In support of United Nations' Sustainable Development Goals, we are advocates for Goal 12: Responsible consumption and production.

-With more than 28 years of carpentry experience, we have spent the past 9 years championing for sustainable practices in the local wood industry and hope to inspire more Malaysians to be responsible makers and consumers.
+With 30 years of carpentry experience, we have spent the past 10 years championing for sustainable practices in the local wood industry and hope to inspire more Malaysians to be responsible in their consumption habits.

 Culture & Community